mwoodhousemckenzie/TriangleBanner/README.md

 - 6, a wave with a non-fading color change <br />
 ![anim6](https://cloud.githubusercontent.com/assets/8935913/25506237/dee5f9ca-2b62-11e7-9953-631feda7947c.gif)

+###### alternate
+Alternate gives you the ability to make it so the the animation will go back and forth.
+This alternates the direction automatically.
+Options available:
+- true
+- false (default)

+###### direction
+This give the option for the direction of either left(1) or right(-1).
+These are the possible options:
+- 1, left
+- 2, right (default)

 ###### animationColors
 Animation colors are used when use select animation 3 & 4 as it is the color changing animation.
 The same colors are available from the 'color' list, and you can use multiple colors also.

 ###### animationSpeed
-This is a option to let you select the animation speed for the different animations, all of the animations have a default speed but you can override the default with this option.
+This is an option to let you select the animation speed for the different animations, all of the animations have a default speed but you can override the default with this option.
 This option sets the interval speed in ms.

+###### animationDelay
+This gives you the ability to give the animation a delay between each cycle.
+The first animation is always played instantly, but you can set the amount of milliseconds between each cycle.
+The default is 0ms.

 #### Development
 Currently this product is still in development and should get more features as it moves along.